rhiskey/hvmbot-Public/README.md

 # hvmbot
-This service downloads music & photo from any VKontakte community wall and resends it to your Telegram Channel.
+This service downloads music & photo from any VKontakte community wall (you need to be an admin or owner of group) and resends it to your Telegram Channel.

 Change ENV Vars in https://github.com/rhiskey/hvmbot-Public/blob/master/hvmbot/Configuration.cs You need to set: